semuconsulting/PyGPSClient/README.md

 1. `ubxsetrate` CLI utility.
 A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.

 For further details, refer to the `pygnssutils` homepage at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).

+--
+## <a name="knownissues">Known Issues</a>

+1. <a name="chunkingissue">NTRIP Client</a>: PyGPSClient's NTRIP Client (based on `pygnssutils.gnssntripclient`) doesn't currently support `Transfer-Encoding: chunked` in NTRIP 2.0 mode, as used by some casters (e.g. euref-ip.net, igs-ip.net).
+This issue manifests itself as missing RTCM data and an inability to achieve an RTK fix.
+A fix is in hand, but as a temporary workaround, use NTRIP 1.0 instead as this doesn't implement chunked encoding.

 ---
 ## <a name="license">License</a>